Updated: Jul 31

 How many of you made New Year’s resolutions this year?
 How many of you are still with it?
 For me, March used to be that magical month where all old New Year’s resolutions went to die.
 I didn't want to make them anymore because when they fizzled out, I felt like I'd lacked the willpower to succeed.

 What is WANTPOWER?
-Simply stated, it’s our MOTIVATIONS, perceptions, and beliefs.
-So, how do we get it?
+Simply stated, it’s our motivations, perceptions, and beliefs.
+Sometimes we may not be as aware of our true intentions as we think.
 Let's try an exercise.
 Start by writing down one of your goals in the sentence, “I want to ______ because I want to______ and fill in the blanks.
 Let’s try it with my diet example.
 “I want to lose weight because I want to look good in skinny jeans.”
 Now take the last part of that sentence and repeat the process.
 “I want to look good in skinny jeans because I want to look attractive.”
 "I want to look attractive because it makes me feel good."
 Keep repeating the pattern until you run out of “whys.”
 There's your WANTPOWER.
 See what we’ve done here?
-We’ve flipped the focus from the EXTERNAL rewards of meeting the goal, to the INTERNAL reasons for pursuing it in the first place.
+We’ve flipped the focus from the external rewards of meeting the goal, to the internal motivation for pursuing it in the first place.

-Another one of the other major reasons we fail to reach our goals is because we aren’t aware of our beliefs that are unconscious-those “critical inner voices.”
+One of the other major reasons we may fail to reach our goals is because we aren’t aware of those beliefs that are unconscious-those “critical inner voices.”
 I call mine “Yes But.”
-When I first started thinking about starting my own business, the first thing that came to mind was, “YES BUT Cindy, you don’t have the stamina anymore to start your own business.”
-That thought kept me stuck until I identified whose voice it was.
-Amazingly, it wasn't mine, and when I recognized that the belief holding me back was someone else’s, I was able to consciously replace it with one that more accurately reflected MY reality.
+When I first started thinking about starting my own business, the first thing that came to mind was, “Yes but Cindy, you don’t have the stamina anymore to start your own business.”
+That thought kept me stuck until I consciously recognized it and named it.
+Amazingly, I realized that voice wasn't even mine, and when I realized that the belief holding me back was someone else’s, I was able to consciously replace it with one that more accurately reflected my reality.
 “Yes, it’ll be hard, but I have nothing to lose and everything to gain by trying.”
-Old “Yes But” still pops up now and again, but now, I don’t let HER fears derail ME.
+Old “Yes But” still pops up now and again, but now, I don’t let her fears derail my goals.

 These are just a couple of the ways I've found to tap into my WANTPOWER.
-Invest in exploring ways to tap into YOURS, because whereas willpower creates DEFICIT THINKING that sabotages not only our goals but our overall self-esteem, WANTPOWER builds self-esteem, increases enthusiasm, encourages growth, and increases success.
+Invest in exploring ways to tap into yours.
+Whereas willpower creates deficit thinking that sabotages our goals and even self-esteem, WANTPOWER builds self-esteem, increases enthusiasm, encourages growth, and increases success.
 So, if you want to make a lasting change, ditch the willpower.
 Find your WANTPOWER.